Latency and Expected Speeds: WiFi vs. Wired Connections Explained

 Wired Connections

-Wired (Thunderbolt, Ethernet, and USB) connections should yield latency measurements of around 1-4ms.
-This is extremely fast and you should see minimal lag when properly connected using these methods.
+Wired connections (Thunderbolt, Ethernet, USB) typically yield latency around 1-4ms.
+You should experience minimal lag with these connections.

 WiFi Connections